 Check-in is at our Key Largo Dive Center located at 100670 Overseas Highway, Key Largo, FL 33037.

-All divers must have their Diver Certification Card and proof of dive currency in their possession at check-in.
+All divers must have their Diver Certification Card in their possession at check-in.

 Please plan ahead and pack your dive cards or order replacements.
 Even better, most dive agencies have apps for your phone that allow you to download your certifications so you’ll always have an e-card accessible.